Benedetto Camerana, Founder of Camerana & Partners

 “Only if you dare something new and cross borders, you can experience new knowledge”.
 This is Matteo Thun's approach to work.
 The Milan based architect and designer was born and raised in the bilingual German and Italian speaking region of South Tyrol, Italy.
 After studies with Oskar Kokoschka and at the Architecture University of Florence, he co-founded the ‘Memphis’ group in Milan in 1981 with Ettore Sottsass.
 In 1984 he opened his own studio in Milan, in 2001 he founded Matteo Thun + Partners.

-Philip Jodidio was born in 1954 in the New Jersey.
+Philip Jodidio was born in 1954 in New Jersey.
 He studied Economics and Art History at Harvard University.
-He was Editor in Chief of the French art monthly (1980-2002) and is the author of more than 100 books on contemporary art and architecture for Taschen, Rizzoli International, Thames & Hudson, Prestel and other publishers.
-He is the editor of the books published by the Aga Khan Trust for Culture about the renovation of historic cities in Afghanistan, Cairo, the Mughal World, and soon, on Lahore.
-His next books are about the National Museum of Qatar, designed by Jean Nouvel, and a monograph on the Japanese architect Kengo Kuma.
+He was Editor in Chief of the leading French art monthly Connaissance des Arts (1980-2002) and is the author of more than 100 books on contemporary art and architecture for Taschen, Rizzoli International, Thames & Hudson, Prestel and other publishers.
+He is the editor of the books published by the Aga Khan Trust for Culture about their renovation work in historic cities in the Muslim world such as Kabul, Cairo, and soon, Lahore.
+His next books are about the National Museum of Qatar, designed by Jean Nouvel (Thames & Hudson), and a monograph on the Japanese architect Kengo Kuma (Taschen).